 Where is Mount Bromo & How to get there

 First, let’s start with some logistics, you can’t visit Mount Bromo without actually knowing where it is right?
 Mount Bromo is located in East Java, one of the largest islands of Indonesia.
-It is roughly 10 hours away from Yogyakarta (by train) and 6 hours away from Mount Ijen, the blue lava volcano.
+It is roughly 10 hours away from the city of Yogyakarta (by train) and 6 hours away from Mount Ijen, the blue lava volcano.
 You can also find the map below, giving you a better indication on where Mount Bromo is exactly located.

 So, now that we know where Mount Bromo is, let’s discuss how to get there.
 We’ll start with the easy option: a tour.